Reviews You Can Rely On

 Pockets

 We need lots of places to stash our stuff.
 We particularly like it when jackets have media pockets with headphone ports, like in the Arc'teryx Sentinel and Patagonia Powder Town so we can listen to our tunes while we ski.
 More jackets have been incorporating this feature, although, with the popularity of wireless earbuds, we wouldn't be surprised to see this feature vanish as quickly as it appeared.
-We also appreciate big mesh goggle pockets and fleece-lined handwarmer pockets like the Powder Town has.
+We also appreciate big mesh goggle pockets and fleece-lined hand pockets like those on the Powder Town.
 A zippered interior or chest pocket is essential for keeping important things like credit cards and car keys safe and sound.
 The Flylow Billie Coat has a great variety of pockets we love.

 Wrist Gaiters